gavinyork/zephyr3d/doc/markdown/scene.octree.getnumchunks.md

 number

-The number of chunks in the octree
+The total number of chunk levels.